 For an optimal view of our website, please rotate your tablet horizontally.

-The project will be supplemented by a book titled The Anatomy of Sabkhas, written by urban researchers Rashid and Ahmed bin Shabib, expected to be released in May 2021.
-The book will explore the ecological and socio-economical significance of these natural phenomena in detail based on case studies, personal essays, and photography.
+An accompanying publication titled The Anatomy of Sabkhas, written by urban researchers Rashid and Ahmed bin Shabib and co-edited by Wael Al Awar and Kenichi Teramoto, will explore the ecological and socio-economic significance of these natural phenomena in detail based on case studies, personal essays, and photography.
 A supplementary volume edited and written by Aga Khan Award-winning architect Marina Tabassum will detail the journey of Wael and Teramoto’s research for the Wetland exhibition.

 The National Pavilion UAE is commissioned by the Salama bint Hamdan Al Nahyan Foundation and supported by the Ministry of Culture and Youth, with a permanent pavilion at the Venice Biennale’s Arsenale – Sale d’Armi.
 2021 marks the UAE’s 10th exhibition at the Venice Biennale since 2009 and its 4th participation in the International Architecture Exhibition.

 © Photos: Courtesy of the National Pavilion UAE - La Biennale di Venezia